openvinotoolkit/model_server/docs/python_support/reference.md

     def execute(self, inputs):
         # Create Tensor called my_output with encoded text
         output = Tensor("my_output", "some text".encode())
-        # A list of Tensors is expected, even if there's only one ouput
+        # A list of Tensors is expected, even if there's only one output
         return [output]
 ```